-Much of the downtown waterfront in Halifax has a boardwalk along its length where heritage vessels, small sail boats, tugs, and ferries come and go.
+Much of the downtown waterfront in Halifax has a boardwalk along its length, where heritage vessels, small sailboats, tugs, and ferries come and go.
 The "Historic Properties" area has been refurbished as an attractive pedestrian precinct of 19th-century stone warehouses and old wharf buildings, now serving as bright shops, artists' studios, and restaurants with terraces overlooking the harbor.
-The roads are closed to normal traffic.
-The square between two warehouses has been roofed over to make an equally attractive mall.
-From the docks, harbor sightseeing cruises regularly depart on a range of sailing ships and motor vessels.

-Just a short walk away, the Halifax Seaport Farmers' Market is loaded with local goodies.
+Just a short walk away, the Halifax Seaport Farmers' Market is one of the city's most popular places to visit, loaded with local goodies.
 It's open daily, and there's a rooftop picnic area.